 I encourage you to experiment with different self-soothing techniques.
 When you find techniques that are helpful, set a goal to practice them each day even if you do not feel anxious.
-Get in the habit of self-soothing regularly and when strong emotions strikes you will feel well prepared to manage them.
+Get in the habit of self-soothing regularly and when strong emotions strike you will feel well-prepared to manage them.

 Below you will find ways to soothe each of the five senses.
 Identify your favorite ways to self-soothe or create your own strategies.
 Keep your favorite self-soothing techniques on your phone and on your computer.
 Print out your list on colorful paper and keep it somewhere you can see, such as on your closet door or refrigerator.

-VISION: Notice what you see, find soothing things to look at.
+VISION: Notice what you see, and find soothing things to look at.

 - Look up at the sky and notice the beautiful colors.

 - Look out the window and watch the grass gently blowing in the breeze, the sun dancing on leaves, the graceful movement of the birds, or the moon and stars in the night sky.

 - Notice the play of light on the walls.

 - Enjoy the richness of colors at your office or home.

 - Go to a beautiful place or sit in your backyard to enjoy everything you see.

 HEARING: Pay attention to what you can hear around you.